Hear directly from our students by clicking on the video and read below for more information on Shakespeare STEAM.

 SiD has also added Wellness to its STEAM curriculum as health and wellbeing are essential to our youth actors' success.

-Shakespeare in Detroit will host auditions for high school students (14 to 18 years old) on April 24, 2021 from 10 a.m. to 4 p.m.
-EST. for our inaugural summer coservatory, which will include intensive studies of voice and text, stage combat, dramaturgy, costume design and other vocational and artistic pillars that will ultimately result in a filmed production of Romeo & Juliet.
+Shakespeare in Detroit hosted auditions for high school students (14 to 18 years old) on April 24, 2021 from 10 a.m. to 4 p.m.
+EST. for our inaugural summer conservatory, which included intensive studies of voice and text, stage combat and dramaturgy with an introduction to costume design and other vocational and artistic pillars that will ultimately result in a filmed production of Romeo & Juliet.

-Students who successfully complete the summer program (with no absences, learn all lines and fully engage in the work of the conservatory and the production) will receive a $1,000 grant at the conclusion of the program.
+The ten (10) students who successfully completed the summer program received a $1,000 grant at the conclusion of the program.

 When did STEAM launch?